HectorGBoissier/CSC8566_IOT_Fall2022/Anjay_Leshan_Client/Anjay_Client_Experiment.md

 This is the continuation of the [Build LWM2M client on RPI for ESP32](https://github.com/HectorGBoissier/CSC8566_IOT_Fall2022/blob/Anjay-leshan/Anjay_Leshan_Client/Build_Anjay_Client.md) tutorial.
 Now that you are able to successfully register your ESP32 board on your Leshan server, you can experiment with the LwM2M Objects provided in the [Anjay client code](https://github.com/AVSystem/Anjay-esp32-client) by AVSystem.
-In this experiment, the client was build for the ESP32-Wrover and the hardware equipment from the [Freenove Starter Kit](https://github.com/Freenove/Freenove_Ultimate_Starter_Kit_for_ESP32).
+In this experiment, the client was build for the ESP32-Wrover and circuits were wired with the hardware equipment from the [Freenove Starter Kit](https://github.com/Freenove/Freenove_Ultimate_Starter_Kit_for_ESP32).

 ## Light Control

+- Initial Setup

 The first Anjay Client object experiment is the **Light control** (/3311) available for *ESP-WROVER-KIT* boards.
 You do not need to make any changes to the component configuration for the build that we set up in the previous tutorial.